dortania/OpenCore-Install-Guide/why-oc.md

 * [AMD OSX patches](https://github.com/AMD-OSX/AMD_Vanilla/tree/opencore):
   * Have AMD based hardware?
 Well the kernel patches required to boot macOS no longer support Clover, only OpenCore

-## Kext Injection
+## Kext Injection in Clover

-So to better understand OpenCore's kext injection system, we should first look at how Clover works:
+To better understand the advantages of OpenCore, we should first look at how Clover works.
+To do its job, Clover:

 1. Patches SIP open
 2. Patches to enable XNU's zombie code for kext injection